LONDON – 19 JULY 2023: A revolutionary breast cancer risk stratification technology could save the NHS £287 million if adopted, a new study has found.

 Digistain has been inducted into the highly selective NHS Innovation Accelerator programme – mandated to help transformative or impactful innovations spread throughout the NHS quickly.

-Clinical data unveiled at the American Society of Clinical Oncology
+Clinical data unveiled at the American Society of Clinical Oncology in Chicago last month showed that Digistain demonstrated clinically relevant risk stratification performance in its intended population.

-The health economic study concluded: “The results indicate that the greatest cost savings can be achieved by offering Digistain as a substitute.
+The health economic study modelled: “The results indicate that the greatest cost savings can be achieved by offering Digistain as a substitute.
 Digistain proves to be an optimal alternative to the currently offered tumour profiling test, as it delivers non-inferior health outcomes while generating cost savings…Implementing Digistain as a substitute for the current care would lead to improved health outcomes.
 The innovation proves to be more cost-effective for post-menopausal women.

 “The results indicate that Digistain can lead to statistically significant cumulative savings of an average of £286.7 million for an intermediate-risk patient population once rolled out as a substitute.”